-If your anything like me you have a love-hate relationship with this time of year.
+If you're anything like me you have a love-hate relationship with this time of year.

-What I mean is you love the holiday season and all the festivities but could do without the cold temperatures, harsh winds, blazing hot heaters on your already dry, cracking and itchy skin.
+What I mean is you love the holiday season and all the festivities but could do without the cold temperatures, harsh winds, and blazing hot heaters on your already dry, cracking, itchy, and/or eczema skin.

-There are a few simple things you can do to help your skin from becoming angry, dry, flaking or cracking this winter and maintain your self-confidence.
+There are a few simple things you can do to help your skin and keep it soft, smooth & glowing naturally this fall and winter season.

 #1 You don't cover up bare skin when you go outside

 Don't wait for the temps to drop below freezing before you start wearing gloves and scarves.
-Keep a pair of gloves and a scarf in your purse, car, gym or diaper bag at all times.
+Keep a pair of gloves and a scarf in your purse, car, or gym bag at all times.
 Even if the temperature isn't super cold, it's better to be safe than sorry.

 #2 Hot showers are drying out your skin